Twentieth Sunday in Ordinary Time (Year A)

 When the Pharisees heard that Jesus had silenced the Sadducees, they gathered together, and one of them, a scholar of the law, tested him by asking, “Teacher, which commandment in the law is the greatest?”
 He said to him, “You shall love the Lord, your God, with all your heart, with all your soul, and with all your mind.”
 Matthew 22:34-37

-“With your heart, with your soul, and with your mind.”
+“With all your heart, with all your soul, and with all your mind.”
 In other words, with your whole being!

 Perhaps this depth of love will manifest itself in many ways, here are a few qualities of this love that will be present: